 Maybe you saved a bundle by going to another town to buy your car.
 Good for you!
 But, before you drive off, find out if there’s a place close to home where you can take your car for repairs or maintenance.
 Your warranty might require them to be done by an authorized shop.

-Once you’ve gotten all your questions answered and have picked out your shiny new ride, make sure you have the right car insurance.
-We’ll be glad to help you out.
+Once you’ve gotten all your questions answered and have picked out your shiny, fresh-smelling ride, make sure you have the right auto insurance.
+We’ll be glad to help you out — even if your car’s a lemon.